 Call for Proposals: Faculty Book Manuscript Workshops

-The Franklin Humanities Institute’s Faculty Book Manuscript Workshop Program supports the development and completion of scholarly monographs.
+Overview.
+The Franklin Humanities Institute’s Faculty Book Manuscript Workshop Program provides support for the development and completion of scholarly monographs.
 It provides a structure for generating constructive, informed criticism on near-final book manuscripts, at a moment in the writing process when authors can most effectively utilize feedback.
 The aim of the program is to transform already excellent scholarly projects into superior published works.

-ELIGIBILITY: All regular rank faculty in the humanities, arts, and interpretive social sciences, regardless of seniority, are eligible to apply, but Assistant Professors completing monographs will receive priority consideration.
+Eligibility.
+All regular rank faculty in the humanities, arts, and interpretive social sciences, regardless of seniority, are eligible to apply, but Assistant Professors will receive priority consideration.
 We are also interested in translations, collaborative projects, and innovative major publications in a variety of formats and platforms.

-TIMING AND LEAVE: Junior faculty are strongly advised to apply for the workshop in advance of their junior leave.
-Please note that this award does not include funding for additional leave.
-However, the FHI commits to assisting workshop recipients in applying for additional leave in order to support the final revisions of their manuscripts with the benefit of the workshop’s insights.
+Timing and leave.
+Junior faculty are strongly advised to apply for the workshop in advance of their junior leave.
+While the award does not include funding for additional leave, the FHI commits to assisting workshop recipients who plan to apply for additional leave in order to support the final revisions of their manuscripts.

 When applying, applicants should consider carefully their anticipated writing schedule.
-The FHI works with each awardee to schedule their workshop, based on a realistic due date for a complete draft of the book manuscript.
-Manuscripts should be delivered to participants at least one month prior to the workshop date.
+The FHI will work with each awardee to schedule their workshop, based on a realistic due date for a complete draft of the book manuscript, which will be sent to participants at least four weeks prior to the workshop date.

 For digital or multi-modal projects, a workshop earlier in the research and writing process might be more useful; feel free to consult the FHI about timing at firstname.lastname@example.org.

-WORKSHOP DETAILS: Each workshop convenes two expert commentators external to Duke, an acquisitions editor from a major scholarly press, and a select group of local faculty from Duke and area universities.
+Workshop details.
+Each workshop convenes two senior scholars whose work is relevant to the subject of the book in question, an acquisitions editor from a major scholarly press, and a select group of local faculty from Duke and area universities.
 The author selects workshop participants based on their expertise in fields relevant to the project.

-The half-day workshop begins with presentations from the invited guests, each of whom prepares 15–20 minutes of remarks assessing the strengths of the draft and areas for further development.
+The half-day workshop begins with presentations from the invited guests, each of whom will be asked to make a formal presentation of their thoughts on the strengths of the draft and areas for further development.
 The author responds, and an open discussion with the group follows, continuing over a working lunch.

-Workshops are closed, and groups are limited to 15 or fewer total participants.
+Workshops are closed, and groups are limited to 15 total participants.